 - Data from METimage (EPS-SG) can be processed.
-(As demonstrational in the second beta version of vEPSSG.) - Start using a number of additional channels, which are not AVHRR-heritage, for METimage and VIIRS.
-These channels are mainly exploited for an improved retrievals of cloud thermodynamic phase and particle effective radius, impacting the liquid and ice water path products. (after launch.)
+(As demonstrational in the beta release vEPSSG-SAFbeta3 and in v2021.2.)
+Obviously, this is not yet validated for the vEPSSG-beta releases. - Start using a number of additional channels, which are not AVHRR-heritage, for METimage and VIIRS.
+These channels are mainly exploited for an improved retrievals of cloud thermodynamic phase and particle effective radius, impacting the liquid and ice water path products.
+For vEPPSG-SAFbeta3 is channel 2.2μm used (configurable), more channels to be added after launch.
+(For v2021.2 this is also available, but in the default configuration it is turned off.)